davidevernizzi/davidevernizzi.github.io/_posts/2016-01-26-nested-views-with-backbone-and-marionette.markdown

 categories: backbone, marionette, distilled tutorial
 ---

-= Nested views with backbone and marionette =

 TL;DR; Create 2 models and 2 collections and 2 `ItemView` and 2 `CollectionView`

 Let's build the classic TODO application, but also let's group TODOs together.